 Bears hibernate in winter, as do smaller animals such as chipmunks, snakes, and prairie dogs.
 But most of Yellowstone’s wildlife, including elk, bison, and wolves, are active throughout the year.

 In fact, the heavy snows in the mountains of Yellowstone drive many animals, such as ungulates (those with split hooves including elk, deer, and bison) down to lower levels.
 Larger predators, including mountain lions and wolves, follow their prey.
 Because of this, winter is actually the best time of year to see certain animals, such as the famous Yellowstone Wolves.

 The Lamar Valley is one such viewing location.
 The lower elevation of the valley and the Lamar River attract deer, elk, and bison…and wolves follow suit.
 Since the road through the valley is the only road plowed all winter, access to this region is relatively easy.
 This has made the Lamar Valley, especially in winter, the premier wolf-watching destination in the world.

 Organized Tours With the Travel Montana

 Keep in mind winter in Yellowstone can be dangerous and is not for someone without winter experience.
 Temperatures can be frigid, the high elevation makes exercise more strenuous, wildlife can be dangerous, avalanches can occur, and geothermal features should be avoided when on snowshoes or skis.

-At the Montana Vacation Company, one of our favorite tours is our Yellowstone Winter Snowshoe Vacation.
+At Travel Montana, one of our favorite tours is our Yellowstone Winter Snowshoe Vacation.
 Our office staff takes care of all the lodging, transportation, meals, and equipment rental details.
 Our professional guide selects the routes and accompanies you on the trail.
 Yellowstone is simply amazing in the winter.
 While we certainly understand the desire to be independent on vacation, Yellowstone in Winter is one vacation where having an expert along makes sense.